-1) Green Belt functionality (openness).
-How would the potential loss of Green Belt status impact upon the 5 purposes of the Green Belt as follows:
+- 1) Green Belt functionality (openness).
+How would the potential loss of Green Belt status impact upon the 5 purposes of the Green Belt as follows: - a) Checking the unrestricted sprawl of large built-up areas?

 With the exception of a few small areas that are partially contained by the adjoining built up area, for the most part, the impact of development would result in substantial protrusion into the wider Green Belt.